 Check your unit’s documentation to determine what size of filter you need, and what minimum efficiency reporting value (MERV) range the furnace should fall into.
 A high MERV filter with a very tight mesh may be too much for some units, resulting in a situation a lot like a clogged air filter, even just after you’ve changed it.

-To learn more about how to change your air filter, as well as what the MERV rating system means for you and other indoor air quality solutions you should be aware of, contact Byrd Heating & Air Conditioning, Inc. We’re always happy to help our Savannah neighbors meet their home comfort goals!
+To learn more about how to change your air filter, as well as what the MERV rating system means for you and other indoor air quality solutions you should be aware of, contact Byrd Heating and Air Conditioning We’re always happy to help our Savannah neighbors meet their home comfort goals!